sjt48/PyFlow/README.md

 * `core/utility.py` : various utility functions. **To do: move other helper fns from diag.py to here.**
 * `tests/con_method_test.py` : test to check different contraction methods return same answer, to within numerical precision.
 * `models/models.py` : contains model classes and initialisation functions. **To be cleaned up.**
+* `tutorials/` : a folder for tutorial files illustrating and explaining aspects of the method.
 * `examples/` : empty folder which will contain example scripts at a later date.

 **GPU files have been added but are not yet fully tested.**